mochoabuilds/-cognition-/README.md

 ## 1 INTRODUCTION

 * Neighborhood shops do more than provide us with essential goods.
 They are where unrelated people relate.
 They are a place one can go for the simple pleasure of good conversation.
 The neighborhood shop represents the social infrastructure key to safety and prosperity in our young Midwestern cities.
-Tho are neighborhood shops are transforming.
+Tho our neighborhood shops are transforming.
 They've become living laboratories for new communal safety habits.
 This research builds computer vision applications that extends the idea of what a neighborhood shop could be.
 With the help of some great minds we develop software tools that make shopping more simple and certain.

 * Our goal is drive an industry of secure computer vision machines, and supply industry with implementations, architectures, datasets, implementations, applications and a mixed-methods team dedicated to the process.